List of ecoregions affected by woody plant encroachment: Japan

+The encroachment observed in the Chinese Tibetan Plateau and Himalayas, extends into Bhutan.

 Australian lowland woodlands

 In Australia woody encroachment is observed across all lowland grassy woodland as well as semi-arid floodplain wetlands and coastal ecosystems, with substantial implications for biodiversity conservation and ecosystem services.
+A total area of about 32 million hectares of land is affected by woody encroachment in Australia.
+It is therewith the dominant form of land cover change in the country, affecting around 6% of its total area.

 Prescribed fire and adapted grazing regimes have been found to successfully reduce some encroaching species and restore grasslands.
 While the optimal fire regime is context specific, generally late dry season burning every 4 years was found to be most effective in Australia.

 Eastern African grasslands

 Across Eastern Africa, including protected areas, woody encroachment has been noted as a challenge.
 It has first been documented in the 1970s, with scientists indicating that woody encroachment is the rule rather than the exception in East Africa.